wdi-sf-jan/notes/socket_io/README.md

 ![WebSocket Graphic](websocket-client-server.png)

 Ignore the SSE portion of the below graphic.
-XHR is like your AJAX (XmlHttpRequest).
+XHR (XmlHttpRequest) is like your AJAX.
 Note the difference between AJAX and WebSocket.
 In AJAX all interaction need to be initiated by the client.
 In the WebSocket example, the server is able to send messages at its leisure.